kubeflow/manifests/tests/README.md

 There are two goals for the unittests:

 1. Verify that kustomizations are applied correctly (kubeflow/manifests#1014)
-1. Verify that various conventiosn are enforced (kubeflow/manifests#1015)
+1. Verify that various conventions are enforced (kubeflow/manifests#1015)

 ### Verifying Kustomizations Are Applied Correctly